Authentication Service

 Brute Force Protection

-- Accounts are automatically blocked after multiple failures
+- Accounts are automatically blocked after 5 consecutive failed attempts

 - Suspicious login attempts trigger notification emails